sircharlo/meeting-media-manager/PROGRESS.md

 - [ ] Add missing sign language media (Some media is missing that is specific to sign language)
 - [ ] Allow navigation of cong sync folder through the treeview
-- [ ] Auto open today's meeting when first opening presentation mode
+- [X] Auto open meeting when first opening presentation mode if todays date it present or there is only one meeting
 - [ ] Check if build artifacts work correctly for Windows and MacOS
 - [ ] Convert flash to notify system with action buttons
 - [ ] Fix how recurring media works